 Sanko Inari Shrine

-This shrine is popular for its path lined with red torii gates and pink heart-shaped ema (votive tablets).
-It is said to bring good fortune in love, attracting many women and couples.
-It is also recommended to pray for financial luck at the "money washing" spot.
+This shrine is popular for its rows of red torii gates and pink heart-shaped ema (votive tablets).
+It is believed to bring good fortune in love, attracting many women and couples.
+It's also recommended to pray for financial luck by "washing money."

 Haritsuna Shrine

 Located at the foot of the castle mountain, Haritsuna Shrine is a historic shrine counted among the Owari Five Shrines.
-It is believed to bring blessings for safe childbirth, childbearing, and longevity.
+It is believed to grant blessings for safe childbirth, childbearing, and longevity.

 Inuyama Castle

 After passing through the castle town and the shrines, you will arrive at the national treasure Inuyama Castle.
-Built in 1537, it is the oldest wooden castle keep in Japan, and from the corridor on the top floor, you can enjoy a panoramic view of the majestic Kiso River and Mount Ontake.
+Built in 1537, it is the oldest wooden castle keep in Japan, offering stunning views of the Kiso River and Mount Ontake from the corridor on the top floor.